beesview/Exploratory-Data-Analysis/Project2/prj2.md

 print(ggp)
 dev.off()
 ````
-#### The non-road, nonpoint, on-road source types have all seen decreased emissions overall from 1999-2008 in Baltimore
+#### Answer to Q3: The non-road, nonpoint, on-road source types have all seen decreased emissions overall from 1999-2008 in Baltimore.
-#### The point source saw a slight increase overall from 1999-2008.
 The point source show a significant increase until 2005 then decreases in 2008 to just above the starting values.

 #### Subseting coal combustion related NEI data, assuming that coal combustion related SCC records are those where SCC.Level.One contains the substring 'comb' and SCC.Level.Four contains the substring 'coal'.
 ````